taverianov/cloudlinux-documentation/docs/shared-pro/accelerate-wp/README.md

 ## Useful AccelerateWP CLI commands
 Use CLI commands to check AccelerateWP features status.

-If you are also interested in Smart Advice CLI command, they could be found [here](./#useful-smart-advice-cli-commands).
+If you are also interested in the Smart Advice CLI command, they could be found [here](./#useful-smart-advice-cli-commands).

 :::warning Warning!
 This is an experimental feature.
 The backwards compatibility is not guaranteed.